 A motivational book written by a mysterious man quickly gains popularity, inspiring a group of people that includes a journalist, his editor, a former inmate, a hip-hop mogul, an actor and an undercover cop to re-evaluate their choices and decisions by confronting their fears in hopes of creating more positive lives.
 Written by

-The fictional book cover of which the title is named after, 'Reach Me' was painted by Sylvester Stallone See more »
+The fictional book cover after which the title is named, 'Reach Me' was painted by Sylvester Stallone.
+See more »

 When Father Paul and Colette are drinking coffee, in one shot Colette holds the mug near her face.
 In the next shot is on the table and again close to her in the following shot.
 See more »